D.S. (song)

-"D.S." is a song by Michael Jackson, released on his 1995 album HIStory: Past, Present and Future, Book I. It is a rock song that conveys themes such as bitterness, mistrust and corruption within law enforcement.
+"D.S." is a song by Michael Jackson, released on his 1995 album HIStory: Past, Present and Future, Book I. It is a hard rock song that conveys themes such as bitterness, mistrust and corruption within law enforcement.
 It was written, composed and produced by Jackson and includes an instrumental accompaniment and guitar solo by Slash.

 The song is a diss track; the lyrics are interpreted as an attack on Santa Barbara County District Attorney Tom Sneddon, whose name is similar to the subject of the song, Dom Sheldon.
 Sneddon controlled the investigation into Jackson following the 1993 accusations of child sexual abuse against him.
 Jackson was angered by the allegations, his perception of the frequent mistreatment of people of color by the police and media, and the negative effect on his health.

 Background

 In 1993, the relationship between Jackson and the press worsened when he was accused of child sexual abuse.
 Jackson was subject to intense media scrutiny while the criminal investigation took place.
 As part of the investigation, Jackson agreed to a strip search of his body at Neverland Ranch; the strip search was ordered by Thomas W. Sneddon Jr., the district attorney of Santa Barbara County, California, who led the investigation.

 Jackson was not charged and the police closed their investigation citing lack of evidence.
 With his health improving, Jackson began work on his ninth album, HIStory, in 1994.
 "D.S.", like several other HIStory tracks, was Jackson's response to recent events in his personal life.